International sanctions during the Russian invasion of Ukraine: United Arab Emirates

 The United Arab Emirates defends its stance on sanctions targeting Russian individuals by stating that it remains neutral and has not imposed sanctions.
 The UAE stated that its state policy complies with the international rights norms, stipulated by the United Nations Organization, which has not imposed any sanctions.

 On 15 March 2023, the EU and Joe Biden officials shared a concern that Russia continued to access confidential foreign chips and technology through countries like the UAE, China, Iran, Turkey and Kazakhstan, which were acting as intermediaries.
-The UAE and China, which didn't have any sanctions on Russia, were also helping Russia to access the US technology and equipment.
-From Italy, the US also wanted to extradite a Russian national, Artem Uss (son of Aleksandr Uss), who was one of the major supply chain mediators supplying American technology to Russia.
-But Artem Uss escaped from his house arrest in Milan mid April 2023 and clandestinely returned to Russia.
+The UAE and China, which did not have any sanctions on Russia, were also helping Russia to access the U.S. technology and equipment.
+From Italy, the U.S. also wanted to extradite a Russian national, Artem Uss (son of Aleksandr Uss), who was one of the major supply chain mediators supplying American technology to Russia.
+But Artem Uss escaped from his house arrest in Milan mid April and clandestinely returned to Russia.

-By April 2023, the shifting to safe havens was also involving large gold sales that are now conducted through the UAE first, before reaching other destinations.
+By April, the shifting to safe havens was also involving large gold sales that are now conducted through the UAE first, before reaching other destinations.
 Due to the flexibility of gold transactions, and the ability to re-issue gold certificates as well as gold bullions, it is practically impossible to control the flow of gold from sanctioned entities.
 Even when gold-rich countries, such as Switzerland had adhered to EU sanctions, and no longer imported gold directly from Russia, the trade with such commodities among others, actually increased for 2022 and early 2023.
 Furthermore, both China and Russia had increased their gold reserves considerably, even before the onset of the hostilities between Russia and Ukraine, driving up the gold price.
 As the gold trade became less transparent due to the sanctions imposed on Russia, economic effects of such transactions are now much more difficult to predict.

-In May 2023, the EU identified that Chinese and the UAE firms could supply weapon components to Russia.
+In May, the EU identified that Chinese and the UAE firms could supply weapon components to Russia.
 The EU banned export of dual-use goods targeting 8 Chinese firms.
 The sanctions targeted two UAE-based companies, I Jet Global and Success Aviation Services.
 The EU said that "third countries whose jurisdiction is demonstrated to be at continued and particularly high risk of being used for circumvention for the benefit of Russia" will face total ban on imports from EU military and high tech kit, which could include China and UAE, if they continued arming Russia.
 Both China and the UAE had refuted such claims, even though the UAE had given financial support to the Russian Federation during the course of the war.
 Later, US treasury officials concluded that the military support from China to the RF through the UAE had not been substantial.